alparslankorkutata/MinesWeeper/README.md

 # minesweeper
-The Minesweeper game written in Java, developed in Netbeans IDE
+The Minesweeper Game Written in Java, developed in Netbeans IDE and Apache Netbeans IDE